-Right now the logistics and transportation industry is facing many challenges.
+Right now, the logistics and transportation industry is facing many challenges.
 This sector is not an exemplary leader in maintaining efficiency and transparency.
 There is a severe lack of communication between parties involved in a single transaction.
-The supply chains need to be smoother and more efficient in these operation.
-This is where the SCAC code 'shows its best assets'.
-With the use of EDI(or Electronic Data Interchange) technology, the SCAC code of your carrier benefits your business by ensuring transparency and efficiency of all communications
+The supply chains need to be smoother and more efficient in this operation – this is where the SCAC code ‘shows its best assets.’
+With the use of Electronic Data Interchange (EDI) technology, the SCAC code of your carrier benefits your business by ensuring transparency and efficiency of all communications

 Additional benefits include the following:

-- Data is streamlined with quicker response times across all divisions, departments, and facilitates quicker response times
+- Data is streamlined with quicker response times across all divisions, departments, and facilitates speedier response times.

-- Information can be handled, stored, managed, and disseminated using automation
+- Information can be managed, stored, managed, and disseminated using automation.

-- Orders, receipts, invoices, and payments can be processed and shipped more efficiently due to integrated communication systems
+- Efficient shipping and processing of orders, receipts, invoices, and payments due to integrated communication systems.

-- Partner relations are improved with proper operations in place
+- Improved Partner relations with proper procedures in place.

-- Intermodal transportation is more consistent due to a unified communication channel
+- Consistent Intermodal transportation due to a unified communication channel.

 At DOT Compliance Group, we understand the importance of SCAC codes and their timely renewal for your company.
 If you intend to do any transactions or deals with the U.S. government and its agencies, you must keep this information up-to-date.